Far-right social centre: Ukraine

-Right-wing squatting
+Within squatting

 Far-right social centres are often connected to right-wing squats or can be seen as a sub-category or a result of right-wing squatting.

 Squatting is the practice of occupying empty buildings.
 The occupied spaces are used for different purposes like communal living and organizing actions.
 Squatting is often practised by left-wing groups, but there are also cases of right-wing squatting.
 In these squats, the spaces are occupied by right-wing groups or organisations.

 Right-wing squats seem to be inspired by left-wing squats in their formation, appearance and practice but differ from them in other aspects.
 The phenomenon of right-wing squatting is mostly prevalent in countries with big left wing squatting movements.

+Europe

 Netherlands

 In 2000, a building in Eindhoven was squatted by neo-Nazis from the right-wing organisation Voorpost.
 They initiated a squatted social centre, which was used as a place for organisation of the group.
 In 2008, a right-wing movement squatted a building in Monster near Den Haag in the wake of protests against a squatting ban.